opnfv/airship/docs/release/installation/installation.instruction.rst

 You will need to export environment variables that correspond to the new site (`keystone` URL, node IPs, and so on).
 See the beginning of the deploy script for details on the required variables.

-Once the prerequisites that are described in the Airship deployment guide (such as setting up Genesis node), and the manifests are created, you are ready to execute deploy.sh that supports Shipyard
-actions: `deploy_site` and `update_site`.
+Once the prerequisites are met and the manifests are created, you are ready to execute deploy.sh that supports Shipyard actions: `deploy_site` and `update_site`.

 .. code-block:: console